-Dee could have ended the meatling’s pain, but if she simply put him out of his misery, she wouldn’t maximize her nutritional intake (she hadn’t been able to resist with the first one; she’d been too damn hungry).
-Her meat and potatoes were fear and suffering.
+Dee could have ended the meatling’s pain, but if she simply put him out of his misery, she wouldn’t be able to maximize her nutritional intake (she hadn’t been able to resist with the first one; she’d been too damn hungry).
+Fear and suffering were her meat and potatoes.

 But she couldn’t draw it out for too long.
 Other entities would sense her activity, and in her weakened state, she wouldn’t be able to fight them off.
 She had to suck as much as she could from these three bloodbags (she hadn’t forgotten about the one on the hill) and keep a low profile until her strength returned.
 If she got caught up in a fight with Abraxas or Memnoch, her ascendance would be delayed by several millennia.